 The cause of rosacea is not known for certain, but there are several theories that provide clues to the puzzle:

-- Bacterial: Antibiotics are commonly prescribed for treating rosacea, not because they are effective against bacteria, but because they have an anti-inflammatory affect.
+- Bacterial: Antibiotics are commonly prescribed for treating rosacea, not because they are effective against bacteria, but because they have an anti-inflammatory effect.
 Since antibiotics seem to be helpful, this has caused some to speculate that bacterial infection may play a role in rosacea.
 Beyond that, recent research has pointed to a bacterium that is often responsible for causing stomach ulcers called heliobacter pylori.
 This bug causes chronic infections in the gastrointestinal tract, and some studies have linked it to rosacea as well.
-It is thought that the imbalance of the digestive system caused by heliobacter pylori is somehow a trigger for rosacea, but the process is not well understood.
+It is thought that the imbalance of the digestive system caused by Heliobacter pylori is somehow a trigger for rosacea, but the process is not well understood.

 - Hypochlorhydria: Here is another link to digestive function.
 Hypochlorhydria is a condition that results in reduced production of gastric acid, commonly known as digestive juices.
 It is thought that a reduction of digestive juices may contribute to an increase of toxins in the body, which in turn triggers rosacea.
 Many people with hypochlorhydria also suffer from brittle fingernails and hair, and constipation.
 A decline in gastric acid levels is normal for many people as they age, but it may also be brought on by emotional issues such as stress, anxiety, and depression.
 The solution for hypochlorhydria, and the resulting rosacea symptoms, is supplementation with hydrochloric acid in order to increase stomach acid.
 Use of a quality probiotic along with the hydrochloric acid is also recommended.
 Interestingly enough, hydrochloric acid supplementation is also used as an alternative therapy for fighting acid reflux.
 Despite what the purple pill antacid commercials tell you, acid reflux is often caused by too little stomach acid, and not by too much.
 I’m a little bit off the point here, but this is information you need to know.